 What Is the Emotional Impact of Benching in Relationships?

-Being benched isn’t just frustrating; it can profoundly affect your mental health.
-Common impacts include:
+Being benched doesn’t just hurt your dating life; it affects your mental health.
+Common emotional effects include:

 - Lower self-esteem (you feel “not good enough”).